naninovel/docs/docs/guide/configuration.md

 Voice Locales | Null | Assign localization tags to allow selecting voice language in the game settings independently of the main localization.
 Default Fade Duration | 0.35 | Default duration of the volume fade in/out when starting or stopping playing audio.
 Custom Audio Mixer | Null | Audio mixer to control audio groups.
 When not provided, will use a default one.
+Master Group Path | Master | Path of the mixer's group to control master volume.
 Master Volume Handle Name | Master Volume | Name of the mixer's handle (exposed parameter) to control master volume.
-Bgm Group Path | Master/BGM | Path of the mixer's group to control master volume.
+Bgm Group Path | Master/BGM | Path of the mixer's group to control volume of background music.
 Bgm Volume Handle Name | BGM Volume | Name of the mixer's handle (exposed parameter) to control background music volume.
-Sfx Group Path | Master/SFX | Path of the mixer's group to control background music volume.
+Sfx Group Path | Master/SFX | Path of the mixer's group to control sound effects music volume.
 Sfx Volume Handle Name | SFX Volume | Name of the mixer's handle (exposed parameter) to control sound effects volume.
-Voice Group Path | Master/Voice | Path of the mixer's group to control sound effects volume.
+Voice Group Path | Master/Voice | Path of the mixer's group to control voice volume.
 Voice Volume Handle Name | Voice Volume | Name of the mixer's handle (exposed parameter) to control voice volume.

 </div>